ubccpsc/classy/docs/tech-staff/install.md

      sudo certbot certonly -n --standalone --agree-tos -m sa-certs@cs.ubc.ca --no-eff-email -d $(hostname)
       ```

 4. Confirm that there are certificates in /etc/letsencrypt/live/$(hostname) (e.g. *.pem files).
-The deploy hook should have copied the certificate files to /opt/classy/ssl.
+The deployment hook should have copied the certificate files to /opt/classy/ssl.
 If not, manually run (this only needs to be done once):

      ```bash
      sudo /etc/letsencrypt/renewal-hooks/deploy/copy-certs.sh